Gathering Prey

 Gathering Prey is a crime novel written by Pulitzer Prize winning writer John Sandford.
 It is the twenty-fifth book in the Prey series and one of the few books to deal with underground sub-cultures such as: Street Kids, Travelers, Juggalos and Crust Punks.

 Plot

 Letty a young college girl receives a call from Skye a traveler she met briefly in San Francisco.
 Remembering that Letty's adoptive father is a detective she requests help in finding her companion Henry, who has just gone missing.
 Soon Skye is missing as well and Detective Lucas Davenport decides to investigate further.
 He soon finds himself pursuing a drug dealer named Pilate in a chance that crosses state lines and exposes him to variety of sub cultures and their gatherings.

 Characters

 Detective Lucas Davenport

-The lead investigator of Minnesota's Bureau of Criminal Apprehension who is convinced to by his adoptive daughter Letty to look into Henry's disappearance but soon find himself over his head investigating something far greater than just a missing person's case.
+The lead investigator of Minnesota's Bureau of Criminal Apprehension who is convinced by his adoptive daughter Letty to look into Henry's disappearance but soon finds himself in over his head investigating something far greater than just a missing persons case.